 As time progressed, it became apparent that the soils had major limitations for intensive crop production, including a seasonally high water table, low fertility, moderate to high acidity, and steep slopes.
 Early farmers quickly learned that the long harsh winters and thin, fine textured upland soils of the area would not support intensive agriculture.
 As such, many of the farmlands were abandoned as farmers sought deeper and more productive soils in the Midwest.

-Today, the Danby State Forest is managed to provide a diverse group of ecological, economic, and recreational values, products and services.
+Danby State Forest is a working State Forest that is sustainably managed to provide recreational services, diverse wildlife habitat, firewood and lumber.
+Today, Danby State Forest is managed to provide a diverse group of ecological, economic, and recreational values, products and services.
 These values, products and services include: locally grown firewood and sawtimber, jobs, carbon storage, clean water, fish and wildlife habitat, hunting, hiking, trapping, Nordic skiing, rustic camping, snowmobiling and biking opportunities.

 Danby State Forest is part of the Rapid Waters Unit Management Plan.
 A Unit Management Plan (UMP) guides the DEC's land management activities on several geographically related forests for a ten-year period, although a number of goals and objectives in the plan focus on a much longer time period.
 Each UMP addresses specific objectives and actions for public use and forest management.